Abandoned & Little-Known Airfields:

 but it sure looked funny seeing the back end of a Cessna sticking out the doorway of the store.”

-An aerial view looking north at Bellevue Airport,
+An aerial view looking north at Bellevue Airport from the 1971 WA Airport directory (courtesy of Chris Kennedy).

 They left the airport open for a few years but cut back the service until eventually there was no service or fuel available.”